 Being a small town, Kersey does not have a public transit system used by locals to get to and from work.

-The education level of Kersey citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.60% of adults 25 and older in Kersey have a college degree.
+In terms of college education, Kersey is nearly on par with the US average for all cities of 21.84%: 19.60% of adults 25 and older in Kersey have a bachelor's degree or advanced degree.

 The per capita income in Kersey in 2022 was $30,078, which is lower middle income relative to Colorado, and middle income relative to the rest of the US.
 This equates to an annual income of $120,312 for a family of four.
 However, Kersey contains both very wealthy and poor people as well.